 Also wonderful is Ta Prohm.
 This site has not been totally excavated and the visitor can see the huge jungle trees growing through and around the temple.

 There was plenty to see in addition to the sites, and having leisure allowed us to climb Mt.
-Phnom Bakheng to see the sunset, visit the Kbal Spean National Park, and see the 1,000 or so phallic like structures called lingas, as well as visit workshops.
+Phnom Bakheng to see the sunset, visit the Kbal Spean National Park, see the 1,000 or so phallic like structures called lingas, as well as to visit workshops.

 Phnom Penh is the main city in Cambodia.
 The most interesting attraction here was the King’s Palace.

 During our visit, the king was in residence, therefore that section of the palace was off limits.
-However were were able to see the impressive Coronation Hall, which has a beautiful carpet from China, and chandeliers from France.
-On the palace grounds is the Silver Pagoda with its floor of 5,359 silver tiles, each weighing 1 kg, its gold (90kg) buddha and the “Emerald Buddha”, made of jade, and many other beautiful artifacts.
+However we were able to see the impressive Coronation Hall, which has a beautiful carpet from China, and chandeliers from France.
+Also on the palace grounds is the Silver Pagoda with its floor of 5,359 silver tiles, each weighing 1 kg, its gold (90kg) buddha and the “Emerald Buddha”, made of jade, and many other beautiful artifacts.

 Final comments:

 - Having time to explore secondary sites and to delve into the culture is wonderful.
+Learning about cultures different from mine is fascinating

 - It was excellent to take time out to rest at a resort.